RobotLocomotion/drake/doc/bazel.rst

 Drake clone and platform setup
 ==============================

-The one-time platform setup is the same as for a CMake build:

  - Start with a **git clone** of drake, per the :ref:`Getting Drake
    <getting_drake>` instructions.